|

 OTHER WORTHY STATEMENTS:

-Will imitate woman and change mind. (to Dr. Cream after
+Will imitate woman and change mind.
+(To

-being convinced to participate in the "Crime League" radio broadcast)
+Dr. Cream after being convinced to participate in the "Crime League" radio broadcast)

-Like busy mosquito, offspring keep chasing
+Like busy mosquito,

-Filial grief honorable music to ancient heart. (to Jimmy)
+Filial grief honorable music to

-may have message. (to Jimmy, regarding a thrown knife)
+Jimmy, regarding a thrown knife)

-Knowledge short, suspicion long. (to Inspector
+Knowledge short, suspicion long.
+(To Inspector

 O'Matthews regarding Charlie Chan's ideas on Degan's involvement)

-regarding Chan's suspicion of Tom Agnew)
+Instpector O'Matthews regarding Chan's suspicion of Tom Agnew)

 REVIEW: